Energy conditions in static, spherically symmetric spacetimes and effective geometries: Introduction

 Finally, the dominant energy condition (DEC) stipulates that no experimenter detects a negative energy density and that the associated energy-momentum flux $J^\mu=-T^{\mu}{}_{\nu} v^{\nu}$ be future-directed and non-spacelike, ensuring that energy never propagates superluminally.
 These prescriptions amount to

 and one can immediately see that DEC yields the WEC and hence the NEC.

 Several foundational classical results rely on the validity of the above energy criteria, including the singularity \cite{Penrose:1964wq,Hawking1967,Hawking:1970zqf}, positive mass \cite{Schoen1979a,Schoen1979b,Horowitz1984}, and censorship \cite{Olum1998,Visser1998a} theorems, as well as black hole thermodynamics \cite{Wald,Wald-LRR} and certain types of no-hair theorems \cite{Mayo1996,Herdeiro2015} (see e.g. Ref. \cite{Curiel2017} for further details).
+In particular, the 1965 Penrose theorem establishes the null geodesic incompleteness of spacetimes such as Schwarzschild, and rests on the null convergence condition $R_{\mu \nu} k^\mu k^\nu \geq 0$, which is equivalent to the NEC in the context of general relativity (see e.g. Refs. \cite{Borissova2025b,Borissova2025}).
+In addition, the 1970 Hawking-Penrose theorem employs the stronger timelike convergence condition $R_{\mu \nu} v^\mu v^\nu \geq 0$, tantamount to the SEC within Einstein gravity, and holds for solutions such as Reissner-Nordstr\"{o}m, where the original Penrose result is inapplicable due to the presence of a Cauchy horizon that breaks global hyperbolicity.
+The advantage of convergence conditions is that they configure as general geometric assumptions, which do not entail a particular choice of dynamical equations.

-On the other hand, they are not fulfilled by many quantum fields (most famously in the Casimir effect and Hawking evaporation \cite{visser1995lorentzian}), and even by some simple classical systems (in particular, the non-minimally coupled scalar fields \cite{Barcelo2000}, while minimally coupled massive scalar fields fail to obey the SEC \cite{visser1995lorentzian}); a detailed list of classical and quantum violations can be found in Refs. \cite{Curiel2017,Kontou2020}.
+On the other hand, energy conditions are not fulfilled by many quantum fields (most famously in the Casimir effect and Hawking evaporation \cite{visser1995lorentzian}), and even by some simple classical systems (in particular, the non-minimally coupled scalar fields \cite{Barcelo2000}, while minimally coupled massive scalar fields fail to obey the SEC \cite{visser1995lorentzian}); a detailed list of classical and quantum violations can be found in Refs. \cite{Curiel2017,Kontou2020}.
 In response to these challenges, weaker statements are introduced: quantum energy inequalities provide (state-independent) lower bounds on weighted averages of $\langle T_{\mu \nu} \rangle_{\rm ren}$, while the averaged energy conditions involve integrals of $T_{\mu \nu}$ along suitable causal curves.
 The latter are weaker than the ordinary pointwise constraints and thus take an intermediate position between the classical criteria and the quantum ones \cite{Ford1994,visser1995lorentzian,Fewster2012,Martin-Moruno:2017,Kontou2020}.